 This is the same game that was around when I was younger.
 Same game play, even same stickers.
 Every person is assigned a shape.
 Each duck has 1 of 4 shapes on the bottom and they “swim” around.

 You pick up each duck until you can find the 4 with your shape on them.
 This game helps identify different shapes and hand eye coordination to pick up the ducks while moving.

 My daughter enjoys putting the ducks on the “pond” and watching them swim.
 She also picks them up and looks for the ones with the stars.
 She doesn’t understand to put the ducks back on the pond when they have other shapes, but she has been identifying each shape she sees.

 This is another Peaceable Kingdom game for ages 2 and up.
 It is a simple matching board game that helps with bedtime routines and learning shapes.

 The wooden shapes are 2 sided to give your toddler a choice, designed to decrease the amount of “no’s.”
 Toddlers love having a choice and anything that helps with the bedtime routine is a winner in my book.

 Zoo on the Loose

-What are your favorite toddler games for your child?
+What are your favorite 2 year old board games for your child?
 Did you play games when they were 2?